Never Do This to Your Lawn: Spring Edition- Milorganite Agronomist

 Don’t let pests ruin your landscape!

 Diseases, pests, and insects may have made their winter homes in the mulch in your landscaping.
 Remove any diseased or suspected mulch and replace it.
 If the mulch is okay, you can supplement it to a depth of 3-4”.

 Northern Region - Cool-Season Grasses

 If you’ve had a lot of snow in your area this past winter, you may still have piles of melting snow.
 Lingering snow can suffocate the grass beneath as well as cause snow mold.
 Speed-up melting by raking or shoveling to spread the remaining snow.

 “Don’t tread on me” was the now-familiar motto on an American Revolution flag and it’s also my suggestion for protecting your lawn this spring.

 Lawns are often saturated with water in spring from melting snow and rain.
 Heavy traffic significantly compresses the soil and damages sprouting grass.
 Avoid a lot of walking or playing on your lawn until it’s had an opportunity to dry out.

 Don’t forget to give your lawn the once-over!

 Lightly raking your lawn in spring is a great way to examine its condition.
 It removes winter debris and allows you to identify trouble spots, thin or bare patches, and damage caused by diseases, pests, and insects.
 It’s also a good idea to rake before you start mowing or fertilizing.
-It will help get Milorganite into the soil and nourishing your lawn more quickly.
+It will help get Milorganite into the soil and nourish your lawn more quickly.